ruapotato/Assistant/README.md

    - `ear.py` captures the audio and saves it as `./audio.raw`.

 5. **Recording Termination**:
-   - The button is pressed again, sending a stop signal.
+   - The button is released, sending a stop signal.
    - `trigger-script.py` writes "STOP" to the `./trigger` file.
    - `ear.py` stops recording and writes the path `./audio.raw` to `./whisper_input`.